Using redeployment hooks

-On your stack detail page, click Stack information in the right sidebar and copy the URL provided in the Redeployment hook field.
+On your Application Overview, click Settings & Information in the right-hand panel, then click the Information tab and copy the URL provided in the Redeployment hook field.
 Next, visit your GitHub repository, click Settings in the right sidebar, and then Webhooks & Services in the left sidebar.

-On your stack detail page, click Stack information in the right sidebar and copy the URL provided in the Redeployment hook field.
+On your Application Overview, click Settings & Information in the right-hand panel, then click the Information tab and copy the URL provided in the Redeployment hook field.
 Next, visit your Bitbucket repository, click Settings in the left sidebar, and then Hooks in the settings menu that appears.
 In the Select a hook field, select a POST hook, click Add hook and paste your redeployment hook URL into the field provided.
 Click Save to confirm.

 Most Git providers have a commit hook mechanism that you can use to post to the Cloud 66 redeployment hook URL.
 Please check your Git provider documentation for this information.
 If your Git provider has a non-conforming payload format (not compatible with Github or BitBucket formats) then please get in touch and we can extend our payload support!